pytorch/tutorials/intermediate_source/TP_tutorial.rst

 In most use cases, the activations (and gradients) are of the shape ``[batch size, sequence length, hidden dimension]`` outside the ``Attention`` and ``FeedForward`` modules.
 In the DTensor’s language, Sequence Parallelism maintains a ``Shard(1)`` layout for the activations, and does conversions as needed when entering or exiting those modules.
 Following the code example earlier, the code below demonstrates how we apply Sequence Parallel to the norm layers within a ``TransformerBlock``:

+First let's import the required dependencies for Sequence Parallel:

 .. code-block:: python

     from torch.distributed.tensor.parallel import (